dynamsoft-docs/capture-vision-docs/architecture/image-processing/document-normalization.md

      C---F[2.2.Document Detection]
      D---G[3.Barcode Decoding]
      E---H[3.Text-line Recognition]
-     F---I[3.Document Deskewing]
+     F---I[3.Document Normalization]
-     I---J[4.Image Enhancement]
      style I fill:#f96,stroke:#333,stroke-width:4px
 ```

-In this article, we'll discuss the section **Document Deskewing** which is usually the 3rd section of a "Normalize-a-Document" task.
+In this article, we'll discuss the section **Document Normalization** which is usually the 3rd section of a "Normalize-a-Document" task.

-# Section 3 - Document Deskewing
+# Section 3 - Document Normalization

 The purpose of this section is to generate a standard rectangular image of the "document" localized in the section "Document Detection".